Heroku Scala Support

 locally.

-In some cases, builds need to clean artifacts before compiling.
+In some cases, builds must clean artifacts before compiling.
 If a clean build is necessary, configure builds to perform clean

 by setting SBT_CLEAN=true